WHAT IS S.A.N.C.R.A?

 1) To foster, promote, regulate, develop, and conduct competitive sports programs for sports participants within each district.2) To offer to those charged with the administration of these programs an opportunity to exchange ideas and philosophies which will lead to the improved conduct of local sports programs.

 In order to meet these objectives, these SANCRA organizations have proceeded along almost identical lines.
-Monthly meetings are rotated amongst participating member cities.
+Monthly meetings are rotated among participating member cities.
 Discussions at these meetings center primarily around eligibility situations, roster/residency checks, new programs, sports tournaments, and the overall improved use of facilities available within each District.
-Generated from these meetings has been the cooperation and coordination amongst member cities that has offered a more professionally operated sports program.
-Several of the ways cities have benefitted through their involvement include:
+Generated from these meetings has been the cooperation and coordination among member cities that has offered a more professionally operated sports program.
+Several of the ways cities have benefited through their involvement include:

 1) Standardized sports rules or rule books are published and disseminated to all member cities and SANCRA sanctioned teams.

 2) SANCRA recognized certified official’s associations which provide qualified, trained officials within an individual sport.
 SANCRA uses these officials in all sponsored activities in which sanctioned teams are participating.